Corruption in India: Black money

-Black money refers to money that is not fully or legitimately the property of the 'owner'.
+Black money refers to money that is not fully or legitimately the property of the 'owner' such as money that is not reported to the government in the attempt of tax evasion, or other forms of black money including money from illegal activities such as drug dealing.
 A government white paper on black money in India suggests two possible sources of black money in India; the first includes activities not permitted by the law, such as crime, drug trade, terrorism, and corruption, all of which are illegal in India and secondly, wealth that may have been generated through lawful activity but accumulated by failure to declare income and pay taxes.
 Some of this black money ends up in illicit financial flows across international borders, such as deposits in tax haven countries.

 A November 2010 report from the Washington-based Global Financial Integrity estimates that over a 60-year period, India lost US$213 billion in illicit financial flows beginning in 1948; adjusted for inflation, this is estimated to be $462 billion in 2010, or about $8 billion per year ($7 per capita per year).
 The report also estimated the size of India's underground economy at approximately US$640 billion at the end of 2008 or roughly 50% of the nation's GDP.